 Press the MENU button to enter the main menu.
-To cycle through the items on a menu, use the EFFECT / $\checkmark$ button to go down and MODE / ▲ button to go up one line for each press.
-Use the volume control knob for the 4 and > functions in order to cycle through the available choices, or to change the menu page if the menu heading is highlighted.
+To cycle through the items on a menu, use the EFFECT / ∇ button to go down and MODE/ \triangle button to go up one line for each press.
+Use the volume control knob for the e and e functions in order to cycle through the available choices, or to change the menu page if the menu heading is highlighted.